vemonet/rdflib-endpoint/README.md

 pip install "rdflib-endpoint[oxigraph,cli]"
 ```

+> [!WARNING]
-> ⚠️ Oxigraph and `oxrdflib` do not support custom functions, so it can be only used to deploy graphs without custom functions.
+> Oxigraph and `oxrdflib` do not support custom functions, so it can be only used to deploy graphs without custom functions.

 ## ⌨️ Use the CLI

 `rdflib-endpoint` can be used from the command line interface to perform basic utility tasks, such as serving or converting RDF files locally.

 Make sure you installed `rdflib-endpoint` with the `cli` optional dependencies:

 ```bash
 pip install "rdflib-endpoint[cli]"
 ```